 Northern Australia is an emerging economic region, which includes the central and northern parts of Queensland (QLD), all the Northern Territory (NT) and the northern part of Western Australia (WA).
-Northern Australia possesses huge agricultural, mining and tourism potential, yet only about 1.3 million inhabitants out of the national population of 25.4 million people live in the Northern Australia region (Austrade 2014; RDA 2014, DIIS, 2016).
+Northern Australia possesses huge agricultural, mining and tourism potential, yet only about 1.3 million inhabitants out of the national population of 25.4 million people live in the Northern Australia region (Austrade 2014; RDA 2014, DIIS, 2016, Australian Government, 2015).

-Central Queensland (CQ) is a major economic region within northern Australia, accounting for nearly 21 billion dollars in the Queensland state economy during the 2010-11 fiscal year (DSDIP, 2013).
+Central Queensland (CQ) is a major economic region within northern Australia, accounting for nearly 21.97 billion dollars in the Queensland state economy during the 2018-19 fiscal year (REMPLAN, 2021, DSDIP, 2013).
 CQ is a diverse agricultural region which produces beef, sugar, cotton, grains and a range of horticultural commodities.
-The latter includes many varieties of cucurbits, vegetables, citrus, table grapes, avocadoes, mangoes, lychees and other tropical fruits, which are mostly perishable goods and have a maximum shelf-life of only about one week (DAFF, 2013).
+The latter includes many varieties of cucurbits, vegetables, citrus, table grapes, avocadoes, mangoes, lychees and other tropical fruits, which are mostly perishable goods and have a maximum shelf-life of only about one week (DAF, 2013).
 Agriculture in central Queensland contributes about 25% of the state's total exports (TIQ, 2018).
-CQ region exports about 80% of the total agricultural products to Asian countries (DFAT, 2018).
+CQ region exports about 80% of the total agricultural products (predominantly beef) to Asian countries, including China Japan and Korea (DFAT, 2018).
 Therefore, increase the export of high-value agricultural commodities to the Asian markets may be a significant economic focus in central Queensland to maintain the economic dynamics within the region.